stelzinga/MF/Management_Framework.md

 - Maintain or Reduce Cost and/or
 - Report to Stakeholders or improve an aspect to one or more Stakeholders not part of the above

 If a Process or change in Process does not achieve the above directly or indirectly then it is likely it should not be performed at all.
 The assessment is easy for Processes that directly have an influence as per above.
-It is more difficult to establish for Processes that contribute indirectly i.e., the path from the Process to the final desired result is long or very involved.
+It is more difficult to establish for Processes that contribute indirectly i.e., the path from the Process to the final desired Output is long or very involved.
 For example, more motivated Staff could lead to increased Revenue, but that link is difficult to establish.
 The truth is that, particularly in large organisations, the majority of Processes are indirect.
 This is typically reviewed by Managers either directly or through audits, or through a specific Framework called Business Process Analysis or Business Process Engineering.

 ### Stakeholder Definition
 Stakeholders are people affected by the Venture.
 They are either internal (Staff, Manager) or external (Environment, Clients, Suppliers, and including people impacted without being any of the previous for example citizens living in a zone of Operations of a Venture).
 The consideration of their interests falls within a Manager's remit.